About Dick Durbin

 Durbin sits on the Senate Judiciary, Appropriations, Agriculture, and Rules Committees.
 He is the Ranking Member of the Judiciary Committee's Subcommittee on Immigration and the Appropriations Committee's Defense Subcommittee.

 Senator Durbin makes approximately 50 round trips a year between Washington and Illinois.
 He is married to Loretta Schaefer Durbin.
-Their family consists of three children--Christine (deceased), Paul and Jennifer--as well as three grandchildren, Alex, Ona and Floyd.
+Their family consists of three children--Christine (deceased), Paul and Jennifer--as well as six grandchildren.
 They reside in Springfield.